awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ### Abort current operation<a name="environments-dashboard-actions-abort"></a>

 Stop an in\-progress environment update\.
-Aborting an operation can cause some of the instances in your environment to be in a different state than others, depending on how far the operation progressed\.
+Stopping an operation can cause some of the instances in your environment to be in a different state than others, depending on how far the operation progressed\.
 This option is available only when your environment is being updated\.

 ### Restart app servers<a name="environments-dashboard-actions-restart"></a>

-Restart the web server running on your environment's instances\.
-This option does not terminate or restart any AWS resources\.
+Restart the web server that is running on your environment's instances\.
+This option doesn't terminate or restart any AWS resources\.
 If your environment is acting strangely in response to some bad requests, restarting the application server can restore functionality temporarily while you troubleshoot the root cause\.

 ### Rebuild environment<a name="environments-dashboard-actions-rebuild"></a>

 Terminate all resources in the running environment and build a new environment with the same settings\.
-This operation takes several minutes, equivalent to deploying a new environment from scratch\.
-Any Amazon RDS instances running in your environment's data tier are deleted during a rebuild\.
+This operation takes several minutes, similar to the amount of time needed for deploying a new environment from scratch\.
+Any Amazon RDS instances that are running in your environment's data tier are deleted during a rebuild\.
 If you need the data, create a snapshot\.
-You can create a snapshot manually [in the RDS console](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html) or configure your data tier's Deletion Policy to create a snapshot automatically before deleting the instance \(this is the default setting when you create a data tier\)\.
+You can create a snapshot manually [in the RDS console](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html) or configure your data tier's Deletion Policy to create a snapshot automatically before deleting the instance\.
+This is the default setting when you create a data tier\.

 ### Terminate environment<a name="environments-dashboard-actions-terminate"></a>

-Terminate all resources in the running environment, and remove the environment from the application\.
-If you have an RDS instance running in a data tier and need to retain the data, be sure to take a snapshot before terminating your environment\.
-You can create a snapshot manually [in the RDS console](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html) or configure your data tier's Deletion Policy to create a snapshot automatically before deleting the instance \(this is the default setting when you create a data tier\)\.
+Terminate all resources in the running environment and remove the environment from the application\.
+If you have an RDS instance that is running in a data tier and you need to retain its data, make sure the *database deletion policy* is set to either `Snapshot` or `Retain`\.
+For more information, see [Database lifecycle](using-features.managing.db.md#environments-cfg-rds-lifecycle) in the *Configuring environments* chapter of this guide\.

+that you take a snapshot before terminating your environment\.
+You can create a snapshot manually [in the RDS console](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html) or configure your data tier's Deletion Policy to create a snapshot automatically before deleting the instance\.
+This is the default setting when you create a data tier\.

 ### Restore environment<a name="environments-dashboard-actions-restore"></a>